Zag-Research/Zag-Smalltalk/README.md

-# AST-Smalltalk
+# Zag-Smalltalk
-Smalltalk VM Written in Rust/Zig with methods stored as type-annotated ASTs
+Smalltalk VM Written in Zig with methods stored as type-annotated ASTs

 Eventually it wiil include a JIT compiler